SqueeCoder/SqueeCoder/README.md

 - 👀 I’m interested in remote work
 - 🌱 I’m currently learning C# and Xamarin.
 - 📫 If u want to contact me - use my email: squeecoder@gmail.com
-My native langguage is Russian, but i learn English.
+My native language is Russian, but i learn English.

 <!---
 SqueeCoder/SqueeCoder is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.